VenkateshVenkyC/Mortgage-Connect--KT-/README.md

 This summary outlines essential concepts related to title search, deeds, liens, and the role of a title examiner.
 Make sure to emphasize your knowledge of these areas, your ability to identify issues efficiently, and your familiarity with document retrieval tools.

-I apologize for the misunderstanding!
-Here’s a simplified GitHub README draft focused on summarizing key information for title search and ownership documentation, without emphasizing chatbot creation.
-This README will be helpful as a reference guide to understand and explain the title search process, ownership transfer documents, and related legal proceedings.

 ---

 # Title Search and Property Ownership Documentation